packit/packit.dev/content/docs/guide.md

 Note that running tests in Testing farm infrastructure is not currently supported with the CLI tool.
 Unlike the service, CLI uses your own identities when connecting to other service like [Copr](https://copr.fedorainfracloud.org/) or [Fedora dist-git](https://src.fedoraproject.org/).
+Packit CLI is **NOT** a client of the Packit GitHub app, `packit` command  directly interacts with the services.

 To start using Packit, you need to do three things: